soundpress/RulesOfNYC/docs/c31/index.rst

    (10) Any other fact that the Tribunal considers to be relevant to the motion to vacate.

+(e) Defaulting twice on the same summons.

+   (1) If, after a request for a new hearing has been previously granted, a Respondent defaults on the same summons, the second default shall not be eligible for a request for a new hearing.
+The second default decision is the Tribunal's final determination and is not subject to review or appeal at the Tribunal.
+Judicial review of the decision may be sought pursuant to Article 78 of the New York Civil Practice Law and Rules.

-(e) If a motion to vacate a default has been previously granted, and a new default decision has been issued, a motion to vacate the second default decision in relation to the same summons will not be granted.
-Notwithstanding the foregoing, the Chief Administrative Law Judge or his or her designee will have the discretion, in exceptional circumstances and in order to avoid injustice, to grant a request for a new hearing.
+   (2) Notwithstanding the forgoing, upon application, the Chief Administrative Law Judge or his or her designee may grant a new hearing after default upon a showing of exceptional circumstances and in order to avoid injustice.

-(f) Except as otherwise stated in 48 RCNY § 5-03, the Chief Administrative Law Judge or his or her designee will have the discretion, in exceptional circumstances and in order to avoid injustice, to consider a motion to vacate a default filed more than one (1) year from the date of the default decision.
+(f) Except as otherwise stated in 48 RCNY § 5-03, the Chief Administrative Law Judge or his or her designee will have the discretion, in exceptional circumstances and in order to avoid injustice, to consider a Respondent's first request for a new hearing after default made more than one (1) year from the date of the default decision.

-(g) If a motion to vacate a default is granted, the Tribunal will send a notice to the Respondent at the Respondent's address provided on the motion.
+(g) If a request for a new hearing after default is granted, the Tribunal will send a notice to the Respondent at the Respondent's address provided on the motion.
 If the Respondent is deceased or legally incompetent, a notice will be sent to Respondent's representative at the address provided by the representative on the motion.
 Notice will also be sent to the Petitioner upon request.
-If the Respondent is unable to appear on the hearing date scheduled after such motion is granted, the Respondent may request that the hearing be rescheduled one final time.
+If the Respondent is unable to appear on the hearing date scheduled after such motion is granted, the Respondent may request that the hearing be rescheduled one (1) final time.

-(h) If a motion to vacate a default is granted and the Respondent has already made a full or partial payment, no request of a refund will be considered until after the hearing is completed and a decision issued.
+(h) If a request for a new hearing after default is granted and the Respondent has already made a full or partial payment, no request of a refund will be considered until after the hearing is completed and a decision issued.

+(i) A decision to grant a request for a new hearing after default is not a final decision on the issues of whether the Respondent was properly served or a proper party on the date of the offense.

-(i) A denial of a motion to vacate a default is the Tribunal's final determination and is not subject to review or appeal at the Tribunal.
+(j) A denial of a request for a new hearing after default is the Tribunal's final determination and is not subject to review or appeal at the Tribunal.
 Judicial review of the denial may be sought pursuant to Article 78 of the New York Civil Practice Law and Rules.